 Left untended, leftover currency can mount up.

-When flying out to Ireland last spring I noticed a new kiosk at the airport.
-It allows you to dump your foreign currency into the machine and deposit the value, less a percentage or with an unfavorable exchange rate, into an account of your choice.
-You pay for the convenience but then, it is convenient.
+When flying out to Ireland a couple of years ago there was a new option.
+It allowed you to dump your foreign currency into the machine and deposit the value, less a percentage, into an account of your choice.
+This option didn’t survive.

-So what do you do with leftover currency?
-Here are six choices for you to consider.
+So, what are the options?
+What can you do with leftover currency?
+Here are a few choices for you to consider.

-- Donate it to charity.
-Like Air Transat mentioned above, there are airlines and some airports that help you donate your leftover currency to charity either by collecting it on the plane or having donation boxes in the terminal.
+- Donate your change to charity.
+Like Air Transat mentioned above, there are airlines and some airports that will help you donate your leftover currency to charity either by collecting it on the plane or having donation boxes in the terminal.
 Unfortunately, I can’t find a comprehensive list for you.
 Before hauling a bag of coins to the airport, call to confirm with either your airline or airport that they collect for charity.
 If you don’t manage to donate the money on your trip, you can donate your leftover currency at home to both UNICEF in the US and the March of Dimes in Canada.

 - Starbucks can help.
 There are Starbucks coffee shops all over the world, however only a few countries participate in the Starbucks card program: UK, USA, Canada, Australia, Mexico, and the Republic of Ireland.
-If you have a Starbucks card you can have it topped up with your remaining local currency before leaving the country.
+If you have a Starbucks card, you can have it topped up with your remaining local currency before leaving any one of these countries

 - Return it to the place you bought it.
-It’s not common but some places like Travelex offer to buy back you currency.
-Know whether this is an option before you buy your currency.
+It’s not common but some places like Travelex offer to buy back your currency.
+Find out whether this is an option before you buy.